arcanistzed/scs/README.md

 This will stop the tour from showing every time the page is loaded unless the user re-enabled the tutorial from within the module settings.
 An optional Boolean parameter can be used to also immediately close the tutorial, but this defaults to `false`.

-#### `changeRound(delta)`
+#### Deprecated: `changeRound(delta)`

-An asynchronous method that changes the SCS's round by a given delta.
+~~An asynchronous method that changes the SCS's round by a given delta.
 Note that this will also change the Core round.
-Use a positive number for the delta to move the round forward and a negative number to go to previous rounds.
+Use a positive number for the delta to move the round forward and a negative number to go to previous rounds.~~

+Use `game.combat.nextRound()` or `game.combat.previousRound()` instead.

 #### `changePhase(delta)`